kanshurichard/enableAppleAI/README_EN.md

 ## Latest Version 3.21 Features

-- **New "Force US Location" Feature**: Targeting macOS 16.X (referred to as macOS 26 in script), modifying the `countryd` configuration allows unlocking Siri integration with ChatGPT, Apple News, and International Apple Maps even if the device is physically in China (requires supported network environment).
+- **New "Force US Location" Feature**: Targeting macOS 26.X, modifying the `countryd` configuration allows unlocking Siri integration with ChatGPT, Apple News, and International Apple Maps even if the device is physically in China (requires supported network environment).
 - **New iPhone Mirroring Warning**: **IMPORTANT**: If you use iPhone Mirroring, you **MUST** pair your iPhone with your Mac **BEFORE** changing the country code.
 Modification afterwards may prevent pairing.
 - **Method 2 Added** (Inspired by https://github.com/hyderay/AiOnMac): Simply modifies plist files without `lldb` injection. **Recommended to try if Method 1 fails.**
-- Version 3.1 added support for Foundation Models, Personal QA, etc.
+- Version 3.1+ added support for Foundation Models, etc.

 ## How It Works